Best 3 Days in Zakynthos Greece (2023)

 Day 3 – Turtle Island & Cameo Island

-Day 3 in Zakynthos has an early start as you’ll need to be in the Cameo Island port parking lot by 8:15am to meet the boat for your half-day Marathonisi (Turtle Island) and Keri Caves boat tour.
+Day 3 in Zakynthos has an early start as you’ll need to be in the Cameo Island port parking lot in time to meet the boat for your half-day Marathonisi (Turtle Island) and Keri Caves boat tour.

 There are several options for a boat tour of Turtle Island with cave swimming, but I highly recommend booking this Eco-friendly Sea Turtle Spotting Boat Excursion (which also offers hotel pick up).
 Why?

 Nefis Travel partners with Archelon, the Greek organization dedicated to protecting endangered Loggerhead sea turtles (Caretta caretta).
 Archelon volunteers provide a presentation of their conservation efforts.

 Archelon is one organization I hope to volunteer with soon.
 In fact, it sparked my interest in going to Zakynthos as they have an office on the island.